 Services generally end around noon and are followed by a kiddush luncheon for all ages where old friends and newcomers, children and adults, congregants and clergy gather together in celebration and community.

-Join us for a ruach (spirit) filled Musaf Service at approximately 11:15am.
-NaShir means “we will sing”, and that is what we will do!
-Building on the success of Beth El’s Friday Night Neshama Minyan, we are re-introducing another opportunity for spirited and joyous singing.
+Join us for ruach (spirit) filled Torah and Musaf Services with full Torah reading.
+We will meet 2x per month starting at 10:15am; 1x in the sanctuary and 1x in the chapel.
+Na’shir means “we will sing,” and that is what we will do!
 The best singing is sparked by many voices joining together.
-If you are interested in learning the melodies in advance, please click here.
+To see the Nashir calendar and learn some of the melodies in advance, please click here.